DecodEPFL/Contractive-Hamiltonian-Neural-ODEs/README.md

 Contractive_neural_ODE_flow
 ## Illustration 2
 We provide the comparison of CH-NODE with ResNets and H-DNNs.
+We used zero-mean White Gaussian and Salt and Pepper noise to corrupt 10,000 test images.
+Few iamges are shown below for the reference.
 We use the complete MNIST dataset (60,000 training samples and 10,000 test samples), a mini-batch size of 100, and 10 epochs for the training.
 For the optimization algorithm, we use SGD with Adam \cite{kingma2015adam} and the cross-entropy loss.
 The learning rate, or optimization step size, is initialized to be 0.04 with a decay rate of 0.8 at each epoch.

 <p align="center">